freebsd/freebsd-src/lib/Target/README.txt

   return count;
 }

-This is a form of idiom recognition for loops, the same thing that could be useful for recognizing memset/memcpy.
+This sort of thing should be added to the loop idiom pass.

 //===---------------------------------------------------------------------===//